decretist/Dissertation/Chapter2/chapter2.md

 edited Latin text, see @brasington_ways_2004.
 For an English translation, see @somerville_prefaces_1998 [132-158].

-[^17]: "Master Gratian, antonomastically called in this work 'the Master,' **in place of an introduction** prefaced his book with the following title, *Concord of discordant canons*, by which he precisely sets forth subject matter and intention. @somerville_prefaces_1998 [201]. **Add quote in Latin.
-As noted above (Chapter 1), the title comes from a gloss, not from Gratian.**
+[^17]: "*Magister Gratianus, in hoc opere antonomasice dictus Magister, loco proœmii talem suo præmisit libro titulum: Concordia discordantium canonum, in quo materiam et intentionem breviter exponit.*" @mclaughlin_summa_1952 [1].
+"Master Gratian, antonomastically called in this work 'the Master,' in place of an introduction prefaced his book with the following title, *Concord of discordant canons*, by which he precisely sets forth subject matter and intention." @somerville_prefaces_1998 [201].
+As noted above (Chapter 1), the title comes from a gloss, not from Gratian.

 [^18]: 81,008 words or 19.1%.